keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-quality-gates/index.md

 - Set up monitoring for the carts service (see below)

 ### Set up of monitoring for the carts service
-Since this tutorial relies on the concept of quality gates, you will need to set up monitoring for the carts service, either using the open-source monitoring solution *Prometheus* (automatically installed with Keptn) or *Dynatrace* (optional).
+For this tutorial you will need to set up monitoring for the carts service, either using the open-source monitoring solution *Prometheus* (automatically installed with Keptn) or *Dynatrace* (optional).

-For using the quality gate, Keptn requires a performance specification.
+Additionally, Keptn requires a performance specification for the quality gate.
 This specification is described in a file called `slo.yaml`, which contains a description of Service Level Objectives (SLO) that should be met by a service.
 To learn more about the *slo.yaml* file, go to [Specifications for Site Reliability Engineering with Keptn](https://github.com/keptn/spec/blob/master/design_docs/keptn_quality_gates.md).

+Option 1 and Option 2 set up monitoring and configure the quality gate with based on pre-defined SLOs.

 #### Option 1: Prometheus
 <details><summary>Expand instructions</summary>
 <p>

 * To set up the quality gates for the carts service, please navigate to the `examples/onboarding-carts` folder.
 This folder contains the file `slo_quality-gates.yaml`.
-To set the quality gates based on those files, upload it via the following command:
+Upload it with the [add-resource](../../reference/cli/#keptn-add-resource) command:

     ```console
     keptn add-resource --project=sockshop --service=carts --stage=staging --resource=slo_quality-gates.yaml --resourceUri=slo.yaml
     ```

-* Afterwards, execute the following command to set up the rules for the Prometheus Alerting Manager based on those quality gates:
+* Execute the following command to set up the rules for the *Prometheus Alerting Manager* based on those quality gates:

     ```
     keptn configure monitoring prometheus --project=sockshop --service=carts